 - Basic lines and figures stroke formation, meaning that a child can draw vertical and horizontal lines, as well as circles and basic shapes

-According to a 2015 paper published by Dr. Cetin in the Educational Research and Reviews journal, all scribbling and drawing behaviors before the age of five are indispensable for their reading and writing readiness of children, as they learn through seeing and doing.
+According to a 2015 paper published by Dr. Cetin in the Educational Research and Reviews journal, all scribbling and drawing behaviors before the age of five are indispensable for the reading and writing readiness of children, as they learn through seeing and doing.
 During infancy and toddlerhood, kids make random scribbles where the marks for both drawing and writing are undifferentiated.
 Afterwards, they start doing controlled scribbling, where they can say that they are drawing an object and can identify it by its name.
 This attribution of meaning to drawings, regardless of their technical mastery or accuracy, represents an important milestone in their cognitive development as it attests that a child is beginning to grasp the idea that real objects can be symbolized using marks.
-Research shows that 2 and 3-year-old children can differentiate writing from drawing, and that many 4-year-olds know that print means something, that it is structured in small bits represented by “words”, and that their hidden message is decodified by following each line from left to right.
+Research shows that 2 and 3 year old children can differentiate writing from drawing, and that many 4-year-olds know that print means something, that it is structured in small bits represented by “words”, and that their hidden message is decodified by following each line from left to right (or following other sequences depending on the language).
 At this point, with adequate stimulation, many kids are ready to start writing their names.

 If you want to read more on the development of writing skills during the early years of childhood and get some additional ideas on how to prepare your kid for writing, check out this link: